 Day 3: Glacier Point / Yosemite Valley

 Leaving Fish Camp this morning, we head deeper into the park via famous Glacier Point Road, making our first stop at Glacier Point for a commanding view of Yosemite Valley, Half Dome, Yosemite Falls and the alpine high country beyond.
 Continue to Sentinel Dome and Taft Point, with a morning hike in the area before a picnic lunch.
 This afternoon, we pause at Tunnel View to survey the grand entrance to Yosemite Valley.
 Famed photographer Ansel Adams, who lived several summers in Yosemite in the 1920s, called the valley "always a sunrise, a glitter of green and golden wonder in a vast edifice of stone and space."
-Waterfalls pour from on high, and we’ll stop at several, including Bridalveil Falls.
+When snowmelt runoff is sufficient, waterfalls pour from on high, and we may stop at several, including Bridalveil Falls.
 Our destination for the next three nights is the fabled Ahwahnee Hotel, and since we are privileged to stay inside the park bounds, we have access to the valley floor in the early morning and late evening hours when the daytripper crowds are gone.

 Please note: Glacier Point Road will be closed for an extended period of reconstruction and restoration in 2022.
 In lieu of this drive, we will spend more time discovering the sights of Yosemite Valley.